-21. German Civilization.-Tu. and Th. at 2.30 p.m.
+21. German Civilization.-(1962-63), and in alternate years).
+Tu. and Th. at 2.30 p.m.

 Prerequisite.-German 13 or equivalent.

 This course is to acquaint the student with outstanding trends and facts in the development of German thought, achievement and culture (philosophy, religion, life, scientific research, industrial progress, architecture, painting, sculpture, music, etc.) from the beginning of history to our present day.